liyujiel/CMPT300-OperatingSystems-Problems/README.txt

 Description:
 	The program, lyrebird, decrypts plain text tweets and saves the output into a file you specified in console.
+In the lastest update, you can user the client and server to form a distributed system to perform decryption.
+The server reads from config file for any text filename that needs to decrypt and sends the name to a client.
+Decryption is done in a client.

 Build: